dhmmasson/Find-Ten-Seconds/Readme.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13366421.svg)](https://doi.org/10.5281/zenodo.13366421)
 # Find Ten Seconds Tile Game

-The goal of the game is to find on a board of tile pairs.
-First select a tile and then find a SECOND one.

-When you have found ten *seconds*, new tiles will replace the one you have found.

-You gain points on how similar are the two tiles.
+ "Find Ten Seconds" is a fast-paced tile-matching game  where the goal is to pair similar tiles based on matching  characteristics.
+Players select a tile and then search for  a second one that closely matches it, earning points based  on the similarities between the two tiles.
+Each round  requires finding ten pairs before the board refreshes, and  every ten seconds, a tile disappears from the board,  adding urgency to the gameplay.
+The game features  customizable settings, hidden easter eggs, and a dynamic  soundtrack with an option to mute.
+Built from scratch  using P5.js, "Find Ten Seconds" offers a quick and  engaging challenge that rewards sharp observation and  quick decision-making.

 # Ratings

 ![Ratings](https://badges.jaxs.onl/51/find-ten-seconds/badge.svg)